rezwanhosseini/MotifDiff/README.md

 # MotifDiff
-This tool is to predict the millions of variant effects on TF binding with flexible setup options
+This tool is to predict millions of variants effects on TF binding with flexible setup options

 ## Installation
 ```